Meet Princess Blanding

 As a single LGBTQIA+ mother based in the Middle Peninsula with roots in the rural working class, Princess’s connection to marginalized communities runs deep.
 Our campaign will prioritize the growing challenges of hard-working families in all regions of Virginia.

-A veteran educator and community activist, Princess’s expertise has been in-demand in the Virginia General Assembly.
+A former candidate for Governor in 2021, veteran educator and community activist, Princess’s expertise has been in-demand in the Virginia General Assembly.
 In 2020, Princess worked closely with prominent members of the Virginia State Senate and House of Delegates in proposing legislation that puts community care and safety first.

 Princess’s fearless advocacy has, and always will, prioritize the needs of everyday people.

 A Virginian since 2004, Princess spent the first part of her life in Newburgh, a small town in Upstate New York.
 As a one-year-old she was taken in by her paternal aunt, making her one of sixteen siblings across households.
 Within this loving family, Princess found her own identity as the strong-willed piano player of the bunch.
 With her biological parents’ continued love and support, Princess’s community-based upbringing instilled the importance of family, education, a strong work ethic and fighting for what she believes.
 Princess is the proud single mother of three extraordinary daughters, Zakara, Tionna, and Leah, who she calls her “Reasons Why.”